Kaz - History of Healing Crystals

 Jade was recognised as a Kidney healing stone in both China and South America.
-More recently, dating from around 250 years ago, the Maories of New Zealand wore Jade pendants representing the ancestor spirits, which were passed down many generations through the male line.
-The practise of wearing 'Green stone' pendants carries on their today.
+More recently, dating from around 250 years ago, the Maoris of New Zealand wore Jade pendants representing the ancestor spirits, which were passed down many generations through the male line.
+The practice of wearing 'Green stone' pendants carries on their today.

 Bible & the Koran (Qur'an)

 Crystals and gemstones have played a part in all religions too.
 They are mentioned throughout the Bible, and in the Koran.

 The origin of the stones we attribute to various birth signs is the breast plate of Aaron, or high priest's breast plate, mentioned in the book of Exodus.

 In the Koran, (Qur'an) the 4th Heaven is composed of carbuncle (Garnet).
 The Kalpa Tree, which represents an offering to the Gods in Hinduism, is said to be made entirely of precious stone, and Buddhist test from the 7th century describes a Diamond throne, situated, situated near the Tree of Knowledge (the Neem tree under which Sidhartha meditated).